Skip to main content

 mod_pagespeed 1.1 — IIS

 The direct successor to IISpeed.
-Native IIS module with the same PageSpeed Automatic engine, actively maintained.
+Native IIS module with the same PageSpeed Automatic library, actively maintained.
 The right choice if you run IIS natively on Windows Server.

-Next-generation rewrite in modern C++23.
-Supports nginx, Apache, and Envoy today.
-For .NET environments, the same engine is available as native ASP.NET Core middleware.
+Ground-up rewrite in modern C++23.
+Supports nginx today via a Docker reverse proxy or bare-metal module.
+For .NET environments, the same optimization technology ships as native ASP.NET Core middleware (Preview).

 Frequently asked questions